Cordon bleu Recipe for Stuffed Schnitzel in Variations

-In Austria the popular dish is known under the name Gordon bleu, another regional name is Zagreb Schnitzel.
+In Austria, the popular dish is known as Gordon bleu, another regional name is Zagreb Schnitzel.

 Table of Contents

 Below are my instructions with all the quantities for the traditional dish.